The Ehrhart series of alcoved polytopes: The hypersimplex

-A decorated ordered set partition is \emph{hypersimplicial} if $1 \leq s_i \leq |S_i|-1$ for all $i$.
+We call each $S_i$ a block and place them on a circle in the clockwise fashion then think of $s_i$ as the clockwise distance between adjacent block $S_i$ and $S_{i+1}$.
 The \emph{winding vector} of a decorated ordered set partition is an $n$-tuple of integers $(l_1,\dots,l_n)$ such that $l_i$ is the distance of the path starting from the block containing $i$ to the block containing $(i+1)$ moving clockwise.
 If $i$ and $(i+1)$ are in the same block then $l_i = 0$.
 If $l_1 + \cdots + l_n = kd$, then we define the \emph{winding number} to be $d$. \end{definition}

 \begin{theorem}[\cite{Kimh*}] Let $h^*(\Delta_{k,n},z) = h_0^*(\Delta_{k,n}) + h_1^*(\Delta_{k,n}) z + \cdots + h_{n-1}^*(\Delta_{k,n}) z^{n-1}$ be the $h^*$-polynomial of the hypersimplex $\Delta_{k,n}$.
 The number of hypersimplicial decorated ordered set partitions of type $(k,n)$ and winding number $d$ is $h_d^*(\Delta_{k,n})$. \end{theorem}